flutter/flutter/specs/ui.md

 that is in contact with the display surface, or when it is a mouse that is being clicked, and from "down" back to "up" when this ends.
 (Note that clicking a button on a stylus doesn't change it from up to down.
 A stylus can have a button pressed while "up".)
+In the case of a mouse with multiple buttons, the pointer switches back to "up" only when all the buttons have been released.

 When one switches from "up" to "down", the following algorithm is run: